-ASC members Gary Baum, Patrick Cady, Peter Deming, Adriano Goldman, Dana Gonzales, Ellen Kuras, Donald A. Morgan, Kramer Morgenthau and M. David Mullen earned 2018 Primetime Emmy nominations for their camerawork that aired between June 1, 2017 and May 31, 2018, as announced by the Television Academy this morning.
+ASC members Gary Baum, Patrick Cady, Peter Deming, Adriano Goldman, Dana Gonzales, Ellen Kuras, Donald A. Morgan, Kramer Morgenthau and M. David Mullen earned 2018 Primetime Emmy nominations for their camerawork that aired between June 1, 2017 and May 31, 2018, as announced by the Academy of Television Arts & Sciences this morning.

 (Download a complete list of nominees in all categories here.)